apache/drill/_docs/performance-tuning/query-plans-and-tuning/050-sort-based-and-hash-based-memory-constrained-operators.md

 The following options control the hash-based operators:

 - **planner.enable_hashagg**
 Enables or disables hash aggregation; otherwise, Drill does a sort-based aggregation.
 This option is enabled by default.
 The default, and recommended, setting is true.
 Prior to Drill 1.11, the Hash Aggregate operator used an uncontrolled amount of memory (up to 10 GB), after which the operator ran out of memory.
-As of Drill 1.11, the Hash Aggregate operator can write to disk.
+As of Drill 1.11, the Hash Aggregate operator can spill to disk.

 - **planner.enable_hashjoin**
 Enables or disables hash joins.
 This option is enabled by default.
-Drill assumes that a query will have adequate memory to complete and tries to use the fastest operations possible Drill 1.11, the Hash Join operator used an uncontrolled amount of memory (up to 10 GB), after which the operator ran out of memory.
-As of Drill 1.13, this operator can write to disk.
+Drill assumes that a query will have adequate memory to complete and tries to use the fastest operations possible.
+Prior to Drill 1.14, the Hash-Join operator used an uncontrolled amount of memory (up to 10 GB), after which the operator ran out of memory.
+As of Drill 1.14, this operator can spill to disk.
 This option is enabled by default.